Gossamer Bio Inc. (GOSS) Shares Up Despite Recent Market Volatility

 SMBC Nikko gave a rating of “Neutral” to GOSS, setting the target price at $3 in the report published on December 07th of the previous year.

-During the last 5 trading sessions, GOSS fell by -13.57%, which changed the moving average for the period of 200-days by -82.51% in comparison to the 20-day moving average, which settled at $1.5373.
-In addition, Gossamer Bio Inc. saw -44.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOSS rose by +4.13%, which changed the moving average for the period of 200-days by -82.74% in comparison to the 20-day moving average, which settled at $1.3803.
+In addition, Gossamer Bio Inc. saw -41.94% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GOSS starting from Peterson Caryn, who sale 7,564 shares at the price of $1.10 back on Mar 16.
-After this action, Peterson Caryn now owns 53,851 shares of Gossamer Bio Inc., valued at $8,305 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GOSS starting from Hasnain Faheem, who purchase 440,500 shares at the price of $1.14 back on Mar 22.
+After this action, Hasnain Faheem now owns 4,495,897 shares of Gossamer Bio Inc., valued at $503,580 using the latest closing price.

-Aranda Richard, the Chief Medical Officer of Gossamer Bio Inc., sale 7,563 shares at $1.10 during a trade that took place back on Mar 16, which means that Aranda Richard is holding 199,388 shares at $8,304 based on the most recent closing price.
+Hasnain Faheem, the President & CEO of Gossamer Bio Inc., purchase 269,389 shares at $1.20 during a trade that took place back on Mar 21, which means that Hasnain Faheem is holding 4,055,397 shares at $322,324 based on the most recent closing price.

 Stock Fundamentals for GOSS